Wednesday, May 31, 2023

 (The opening 383/379 yard par four has a tee box tucked next to the pro shop.
 It’s busy with the putting green also close by.)

 (The 551/501 par five third hole is reachable for the long hitters while the shorter players decide to challenge the brook or not.
-The hole doglegs left from the tee and you can see the proximity of the apartments in both photos.
+The hole doglegs left from the tee and you can see the proximity of the apartments in the photo.
 The green is pitched forward and two of the players in my foursome three putted from above.)

 The greens are the star at Shaker.
-They are very quick with a good deal of slope in them, however, six greens actually slope from front to back.
+They are very quick and have a good deal of slope in them including six greens that actually slope from front to back.
 This is the first time I can recall a Donald Ross course having this feature.
 On the twelth, it’s so pitched to the left that my playing partner putted off the green.
 There’s other putting surfaces where degreening is a legitimate threat.
 When I played Springfield last year, there were certain greens where you had to be careful of this, but there seemed to be more opportunities at Shaker for this to happen.
 Even if it doesn’t actually come off the green, there are spots where it’ll creep away to three putt territory.
 It definitely gave me a different appreciation for Ross.

 (The 422/406 yard par four fifth has a bilevel fairway that is separated by rough.
 Note the golfers ball in the rough.
 His lie and stance left him no shot to this elevated green.
 The creek at the bottom usually forces long hitters to layup further back than they’d like.)